• Skip to main content

 More Sourdough Discard Recipes

-• Sourdough discard crackers with hummus on a small white plate.
+• Sourdough discard naan bread on a wooden counter.

-Easy Sourdough Discard Naan Bread Recipe
+No Knead Sourdough Discard Naan Bread

 • Sourdough discard pizza dough stretched out on a pizza peel.

-No-Knead Sourdough Discard Pizza Dough (No Yeast)
+Sourdough Discard Pizza Dough (No Yeast)

 📖 Recipe